johnsolojoseph/socket-example/README.md

 3. Navigate to `localhost:3300`

 ## Guidance
-Make sure to have node installed.
+Make sure to have node installed.<br>
  Open multiple browser windows on localhost:3300 to see multiple clients updated in real-time